tomduck/pandoc-fignos/README.md

 Demonstration: Using [`demo.md`] as input gives output files in [pdf], [tex], [html], [epub], [md] and other formats.

-This version of pandoc-fignos was tested using pandoc 1.16 (the development version) and is known to work under linux, Mac OS X and Windows.
+This version of pandoc-fignos was tested using pandoc 1.15.2 and 1.16 (the development version) and is known to work under linux, Mac OS X and Windows.

 See also: [pandoc-eqnos], [pandoc-tablenos]